Roo in the Headlights

 When I speak with them, it’s clear most Australians still believe in justice, fairness, and equal opportunity, and would prefer to control carbon emissions.
 But in the atmosphere of anxiety and scarcity engendered by plutocrat politics they balk at any risk – real or imaginary – to their jobs and mortgages.
 And the wealthy among them won’t readily forgo tax breaks, property values or ‘investor returns’.

-‘The economy’ has made personal success the enemy of the common good.
-A healthy society is now an after-market option, like a roof rack on a car; self-advancement is the car.
+Over time, ‘the economy’ has made personal success the enemy of the common good.
+A healthy society has become an after-market option, like a roof rack on a car; self-advancement is the car.
 While big business has largely managed to escape competition, it has become a way of life for ordinary people.

 Richard Denniss recounts how political strategists love it when they’re caught pork barrelling because it advertises their effectiveness[25].
 Even more than justice, fairness, and equal opportunity their target constituents respond to preferential treatment.
 And this relentless appeal to self-interest has opened the tomb of a malevolent spirit.